-- Help run ANTaR ACT stalls to raise awareness and sell Indigenous music, literature and crafts
+- Help run ANTaR ACT stalls at local events to raise awareness and sell First Nations music, literature and crafts.

 - Write in support of our campaigns.
-See the ANTaR National website: http://antar.org.au/
+See the ANTaR National website: antar.org.au

 Contact us if you want to find out more about supporting reconciliation in the ACT: by email at email@example.com or by joining the conversation on Facebook.